Canop/clima/README.md

 Maybe I'll add the missing features to Termimad, then to **Clima**.

 In the meantime *the only reasonnable usage of **Clima*** is to try out or fix some markdown you'd like to incorporate into your terminal application using Termimad and that you prefer to edit as a file.

+## Usage

+Fetch the repository, go to it, then do

+    cargo build -release

+The executable is in `target/release`.
+You may now ensure it's found when you need it.
+For example:

+    sudo ln -s path-to-clima/target/release/clima /usr/bin/clima

+To open a file, just pass its path:

+    clima README.md